-First things first.
 Our brains are built with both optimistic and pessimistic circuitry in place, and both are essential to our well-being and safety.
-We want to stay alive!

-Pessimism and negative emotions such as fear, are based in the amygdala, and they are there to warn us when we’re in danger or something doesn’t seem right.
+Pessimism and negative emotions such as fear, are based in the amygdala, and they are there to warn us when we’re in danger, or something doesn’t seem right.

 Dr Elaine Fox of Oxford Centre for Emotions and Affective Neuroscience, says “Our relationship with our neurons is organic: Sure, we respond to our neurons, but our neurons respond to us, to the things we do and even the things we think, resulting in observable changes in our brain.”

-So, while some of us have a tendency towards either optimism or pessimism, we can change the wiring to be more positive, and support you and not hold you back.
+So, while some of us tend towards either optimism or pessimism, we can change the wiring to be more positive and support you and not hold you back.

 If you’re tired of telling yourself off over trivial matters, or always assuming the worst about a situation, here are some things you can start to practice.

-- Surround yourself with motivation.
+Surround yourself with motivation.
 It makes sense that if you surround yourself with people that motivate you, your mindset will be more positive.
 Choose your company wisely.

-- Stop making assumptions.
+Stop making assumptions.
 Don’t assume that because something went wrong once, it will always go wrong.
 Stop putting interpretations on people’s words or actions.
 Assumptions are rarely correct, and all they do is push you towards an incorrect action or response.

-- Balance the negativity with positive influences.
+Balance the negativity with positive influences.
 When a negative situation arises, remove yourself from it a quickly as possible and surround yourself with positive situations or experiences.
 The shorter the time you are in the situation, the less impact it usually has on your brain.